bitextor/bicleaner/README.md

 ## Cleaning

-`bicleaner-classify` is a Python tool that allows to classify a parallel corpus, indicating the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not  (with a value near to 0)
+`bicleaner-classify` aims at detecting noisy sentence pairs in a parallel corpus.
+It indicates the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not (with a value near to 0).
+Sentence pairs considered very noisy are scored with 0.

 The input file  (the parallel corpus to be classified) must contain at least four columns: